KOSSHOH/Step-to-space/README.md

-# Step to space mobile app
+# Step to space - shopping mobile app

 Flutter Mobile Design for a platform for buying and selling sport products.
 The merchant publishes his products, then the users give their bids to the product.